berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 ---
 This page describes how to submit jobs to the cluster.

-## Slurm Configuration and Job Restrictions
+## Slurm configuration and job restrictions

 The cluster has multiple partitions, corresponding to groups of nodes.
 The different partitions have different hardware and job restrictions as